Conmaicne Cuile: Territory

-Knox said their territory comprised the baronies Ross and much of Kilmaine (except parts east, and north of the Robe).
+Knox said their territory comprised the baronies Ross and much of Kilmaine (except parts east, and north of the River Robe).
 East Kilmaine was occupied by the Muinter Crechain.
 To the north was "Maigh Ceara", now the barony of Carra, County Mayo.

 The alternative name for the barony of Kilmaine, Coolagh, probably reflects the ancient population group named Conmaicne Cuile.
 Their territory was bounded by lakes, and native Irish forests in places.